-- The children are provided with a mid-morning snack every day, which includes semi skimmed milk in individual cartons or water and fruit/vegetables. - Parents are asked when their child joins the EYFS whether they want their child to have milk.
+- The children are provided with a mid-morning snack every day, which includes full fat milk or water and fruit/vegetables. - Parents are asked when their child joins the EYFS whether they want their child to have milk.
 If they don't the child is offered water instead.
-If the child has any other needs/preferences other than milk of water. - The children are provided with a variety of fruit and vegetables, both fresh and dried.
+If the child has any other needs/preferences other than milk of water, the drink is to be supplied by the parents/carers. - The children are provided with a variety of fruit and vegetables, both fresh and dried.
 They are offered the main fruit of the day along with the other children in school. - The snack is prepared daily, just before snack time, by practitioners who are trained in food hygiene.
-We are registered with the Local Authority.

-- All food is stored safely in accordance with environmental regulation. - Children are given their own piece of fruit and are told why they should not share it with anyone else. - The children are encouraged to eat and drink all their snack and they are all expected to sit at the table until everyone has finished, unless told otherwise. - Snack times are treated as a social experience to develop healthy practices while maintaining good food hygiene. - Reception children may have a glass of water and fruit in the morning with the nursery children and have their milk (if they choose to take it) with the older children in the afternoon on the days when we work as a whole school.
+We are registered with the Local Authority. - All food is stored safely in accordance with environmental regulation. - Children are given their own piece of fruit and are told why they should not share it with anyone else. - The children are encouraged to eat and drink all their snack and they are all expected to sit at the table until everyone has finished, unless told otherwise. - Snack times are treated as a social experience to develop healthy practices while maintaining good food hygiene. - Reception children have a glass of water and fruit in the morning with the nursery children and have their milk (if they choose to take it) with the older children in the afternoon.